elatov/elatov.github.io/_posts/2012-09-02-vcap5-dcd-objective-3-4-determine-appropriate-compute-resources-for-a-vsphere-5-physical-design.md

 > Cores per CPU:
 > The number of cores per host must match or exceed the number of vCPUs of the Largest VM

-Here is a real life example for the UCS blades, "[Cisco, VMware: Cisco UCS B200-M1 VMware Consolidation Ratio](http://blog.colovirt.com/2010/05/24/cisco-vmware-cisco-ucs-b6620-vmware-consolidation-ratio/)", from that page:
+Here is a real life example for the UCS blades from an old link that's no longer avavailable, from that page:

 > There are a total of 7 blades in our VMware environment, but only 5 of those are dedicated to our main HA/DRS cluster.
 That gives us ~240 gigs of RAM for the main cluster.
 Currently, I am seeing a VM consolidation ratio of about 24 VMs (virtual machines) per B200-M1 blade.
 The limitation here is definitely the RAM.
 The CPU itself is less than 25% utilized per blade.

+There is another good resource: Server [Consolidation Using Cisco Unified Computing System and EMC CLARiiON Storage](http://www.cisco.com/c/dam/en/us/solutions/collateral/data-center-virtualization/unified-computing/server_consolidation_white_paper.pdf)

 Also if you are using Capacity Planner you can check your consolidation ratio, by running different reports.
 For more information check out "[Twenty-to-One Consolidation on Intel Architecture](http://www.virtualizationteam.com/virtualization-vmware/capacity-planner/optimize-your-vmware-capacity-planning-report.html)":